Flexibility (personality): Parent–child relationships

-Research has shown that the relationship between parent and child distress may be influenced by parenting psychological flexibility.
+Research shows that parenting psychological flexibility may influence the relationship between parent distress and child distress.
 When parents are psychologically inflexible they cause more stress in their families.

 A similar study looked at the longitudinal relationship between perceived parenting style and psychological flexibility among students over six years (7th–12th grade).
-Results showed that psychological flexibility decreased with age, illustrating that as children grow older they become more set in their thoughts and habits, being less likely to change them due to circumstances.
+Psychological flexibility decreased with age: as children grow older they become more set in their thoughts and habits, being less likely to change them due to circumstances.
 Results also indicated that authoritarian parenting styles predicted low psychological flexibility in children.
-This demonstrates that parents who over-control their children tend to restrict how well their children cope with stressors in life.
-Lastly, results showed that children with psychological flexibility in 9th grade were more likely to have decreases in authoritarian and increases in authoritative parenting style later on.
+Parents who over-control their children tend to restrict how well their children cope with stressors.
+Also, children with more psychological flexibility in 9th grade were more likely to have decreases in authoritarian and increases in authoritative parenting style later on.

 Authoritative parenting styles seem to be associated with psychological flexibility in children.
-Authoritative parents tend to be more warm, fair, and encouraging than other parenting styles which may be why children raised by this style have more psychological flexibility.
-The children are encouraged to be independent and are supported, so they are able to adjust to situations that do not go as predicted.
+Authoritative parents tend to be more warm, fair, and encouraging than those with other parenting styles, which may be why children raised by this style have more psychological flexibility.
+Such children are encouraged to be independent and are supported, so they are able to adjust to situations that do not go as predicted.